 Conditional probability allows us to compute the probability of one event occurring followed by another.
 This is solved using the multiplication rule:

-This is simply read as the probability of occurring followed by is the simply the fraction of the probability occurring.
+This is simply read as the probability of

 Count the number of trials.
 For example, when drawing cards from a box, every draw is a trial.
 Given a list of all possible outcomes, count how many outcomes satisfy the conditions of the event.